-Well do your research and you’ll find there are, not surprisingly, about a million different recipes for spaghetti sauce ranging from the savory comfort of “just like mom made” to totally decadent gourmet approaches to this most pervasive of American Italian favorites.
+Well do your research and you’ll find there are about a million different recipes for spaghetti sauce ranging from the savory comfort of “just like mom made” to totally decadent gourmet approaches for the most pervasive of American Italian favorites.
 In this blog post you’ll find both Mom’s version and a wonderfully luscious recipe for Bolognaise Sauce from Chef Thomas Santamaria of The Plaza Hotel in New York.

-When thinking of the perfect spaghetti sauce there are basically three things to consider: the acidity/sweetness of the tomatoes, the umami or savory heartiness of the meat or protein, and the texture of the sauce.
-Then add to that considerations of spice, salt and, of course the backdrop of bitable spaghetti noodles and you’ve got your basic template.
+When making the perfect spaghetti sauce there are basically three things to consider: the acidity/sweetness of the tomatoes, the umami or savory heartiness of the meat or protein, and the texture of the sauce.
+Then add to that considerations of spice, salt and, of course, the backdrop of bitable spaghetti noodles and you’ve got your basic template.